 Chapter 3: Information Technology and US Industro-Military Development

-The age of nationally focused politico-economic development which began in the closing years of the nineteenth century, described elsewhere1 as nationalmonopolist but which I have termed industro-militarist, was one characterized by a basic lack of international order and consequent warfare, both economic and military in character.
+McMahon 01 chaps 31/7/02 1:25 pm Page 46 3.
+Information technology and US industro-military development The age of nationally focused politico-economic development which began in the closing years of the nineteenth century, described elsewhere1 as nationalmonopolist but which I have termed industro-militarist, was one characterized by a basic lack of international order and consequent warfare, both economic and military in character.
 The period of industro-military organizational dominance began at a time of British international hegemony and ended with the condition of US hegemony.
 Indeed, the rise of the US as an industro-military power was probably the single most important occurrence in that period.
 The US became, albeit over time and to varying degrees, the model for national development for the rest of the world.
 US superiority was first made manifest in agro-industrial capacity as it became the prime supplier of important foodstuffs to the world, then financial strength as British financial resources dissipated, and finally in the form of techno-military power made explicit in two world wars.
 Clearly, there were essential aspects of the American experience that were exceptionally successful in socio-economic developmental terms.
 Furthermore, it was a success that other nations would try to emulate.
 In this chapter I argue that the essence of this American success lay in a combination of control structures – most importantly socio-political, industrial and technological – which the dominant classes introduced to meet the material and social exigencies of industrialization, and more specifically, mass production.
-This occurred in a context of international upheaval due mainly to the relative decline of Britain and the rise of potential successors, most notably the...
+This occurred in a context of international upheaval due...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.